patrl/old-site/workshop/program/index.md

 "The syntax of *yes-no* questions and *yes-no* answers"

 > **Abstract:** A *yes-no* question such as 'Is John coming?'' can be paraphrased as 'Tell me which is true: John is coming or John is not coming'.
 But while the question can be responded to by 'yes' or ‘no’, the paraphrase can’t be.
 Taking this as a starting point, I will argue that *yes-no* questions all contain a polarity variable which is assigned a value by the answer, positive or negative, 'yes' or 'no'.
 I will discuss in particular how to account for the syntax of negative *yes-no* questions within this theory.

+****

+Norman Yeo (University of York)
+"Towards a new typology of *wh*-questions"

+> **Abstract:** While the basic premise of Cheng's clausal typing hypothesis (that clauses must be typed) is correct, the predictions that it makes cannot hold.
+This talk argues that a typology of *wh*-questions cannot be simply reduced to a *wh*-movement vs. *wh*-in-situ or a particle vs. no particle distinction.
+The talk proceeds to explore what the dimensions of variation are in articulating a more fine grained typology of *wh*-questions.